-For boomers at retirement, it's both the best and worst of times.
-The good news is that so many are still here: In 1900, the average life span was 47; a 65-year-old today can expect to live nearly two more decades.
+Part of the challenge is funding longer life spans.
+In 1900, the average life span was 47.
+But a 65-year-old today can expect to live nearly two more decades.
 "It's the dream of history," says the psychologist and gerontologist Ken Dychtwald, whose research firm Age Wave dissects the massive "maturing market" of aging boomers.
 "For thousands of years we searched for fountains of youth."

 First, a little history.
 In 1967 a third of those 65 or older lived below the poverty line; in 2012 only about 9 percent did.
 This historic reversal, due largely to Social Security, Medicare and the widespread reliance on defined-benefit pensions, might not last much longer.
 "A greater percentage of the elderly will be poor or near poor than in the last 40 years," warns retirement expert Teresa Ghilarducci of New York's New School for Social Research.

 Why?
 Simply put, the boomers are not saving nearly enough to offset the disappearance of pensions.
-A new Fidelity report says that 48 percent of boomers are not on track to be able to afford basic expenses in retirement, a figure echoed by the Employee Benefit Research Institute (EBRI), which declared in 2010 that 47 percent of the oldest boomers were at risk.
+A Fidelity Investments report says that 48 percent of boomers are not on track to be able to afford basic expenses in retirement.
+That figure is echoed by the Employee Benefit Research Institute (EBRI), which declared in 2010 that 47 percent of the oldest boomers were at risk.

 Maybe this shouldn't surprise anyone: A generation that swore never to get old turns out to be not stellar at retirement planning.
 Combine that with the rocky economy and the individualistic way most of us are now forced to save, and the results might be financially catastrophic.

 The story has been oft told.
-What we think of today as the way almost everyone plans for retirement began as a small shift in the tax code in the late 1970s, designed to benefit a few high-earning corporate executives by letting them put aside a percentage of their salary on a tax-deferred basis.
-But soon the Reagan administration decided that companies could offer the benefit to all employees.
-The 401(k) was born.
+What we think of today as the way almost everyone plans for retirement began as a small shift in the tax code in the late 1970s, designed to help a few high-earning corporate executives by letting them put aside a percentage of their salary on a tax-deferred basis.
+But soon the Reagan administration decided that companies could offer the benefit to all employees — and the 401(k) was born.

 What killed the pension system?
 It was hope, but hope mixed with desperation and a bit of greed.
-The rise of the self-funded retirement dovetailed with the great bull market of the 20th century, when the S&P 500 increased by more than 1,000 percent in nearly 20 years.
-That growth allowed many to believe a contradiction: that stock market gains were inevitable, and their own investing prowess was responsible for them.
+The rise of the self-funded retirement dovetailed with the great bull market of the 20th century, when the Standard & Poor's 500 index increased by more than 1,000 percent in nearly 20 years.
+That growth allowed many to believe that stock market gains were inevitable, and that their own investing prowess was responsible for them.

-The reality, as indicated by a slew of ever-more-sobering studies, is a little more complex.
+But the reality, as indicated by a slew of ever-more-sobering studies, is a little more complex.
 Fidelity claims that someone 55 or older who has been active in his or her 401(k) for the past 10 years is likely to have $269,500 saved, which sounds grand until you hear that $220,000 will just cover medical expenses for a 65-year-old couple in retirement.
-And most Americans don't have nearly that much anyway: According to the Center for Retirement Research at Boston College, the typical account for a worker nearing retirement is only $42,000.
-(Oh, and 55 percent of current workers don't have any employment-based savings at all.)
+And most Americans don't have nearly that much anyway.
+According to the Center for Retirement Research at Boston College, the typical account for a worker nearing retirement is only $42,000.
+And 55 percent of current workers don't have any employment-based savings at all.
 AARP says that three-quarters of Americans between 55 and 64 have less than $30,000 socked away.
 It all adds up to a $6.6 trillion gap between what we have and what we need.

-Well, you change what people expect of life when the word "retirement" comes up.
+So what happens now?
+The answer is that you change what people consider "retirement" to be.
 And it turns out, we're already doing it.
 We just didn't know it.

-Retirement itself is a very modern concept, an artifact of postwar prosperity and longer life spans.
+Retirement itself is a very modern concept, a byproduct of postwar prosperity and longer life spans.
 For most of history, those lucky few who managed to reach an advanced age kept working until they were physically unable; rural life and extended families provided the safety net.
-But the industrial revolution and the longevity revolution put an end to that.
+But the Industrial Revolution and the longevity revolution put an end to that.
 Enter Social Security, which offered older Americans both a bulwark against poverty and an encouragement to leave the workforce.